ZhibinPU/NExt-LMM/README.md

-# A near-exact linear mixed model for genome-wide association studies
+# NExt-LMM for genome-wide association studies

+## Summary
 We have developed the near-exact linear mixed model (NExt-LMM), a novel LMM framework that exploits the inherent low-rank structure of the Genetic Similarity Matrix (GSM) with the Hierarchical Off-Diagonal Low-Rank (HODLR) format and overcomes critical computational bottlenecks in genome-wide association studies.
 The file contains code which implements this method described in Zhibin Pu, Shufei Ge and Shijia Wang, "A near-exact linear mixed model for genome-wide association studies", 2025.
 The code files are released under the open source BSD 2-clause license.

 ## Citation